Statement from the Founder of the No2H8 Crime Awards

 Without a doubt, these challenges have had impacts on hate incidents in our country.
 During the pandemic, we saw a significant rise in antisemitic, anti-Muslim, LGBTQ and GRT(Gypsy, Roma and Traveller) hate incidents where perpetrators, who had little to do in the pandemic, sat online and vented their anxieties and their frustrations at some of these communities.
 The lockdown and the frustrations that it developed in some, no doubt saw online activity that promoted conspiracy theories, stereotypical tropes and open hostility towards some of these groups, which was criminal in nature.

 We are therefore launching the 6th annual national No2H8 Awards against this backdrop.
 We must also note that the cost of living crisis may well have impacts on work measuring and countering hatred, prejudice and intolerance.
 As daily life becomes harder for many, some may find it easier to blame others – whether that be refugees, diverse communities, Jews, Muslims or Traveller communities.
 History has taught us that in times of extreme pressure on living resources, hate and intolerance rises.
 This is also why we believe that the No2H8 Awards have a central role in supporting two core themes.

 The first is to celebrate those ‘unsung’ heroes in our communities who tirelessly challenge or educate against hate and who have never been recognised.
 The second is to re-energise the family of organisations who work daily in the area of monitoring and challenging hatred and prejudice.

-I am therefore proud to Chair the No2H8 Awards at this time, when so many of us seek stronger bonds between ourselves.
+I am therefore proud of the No2H8 Awards at this time, when so many of us seek stronger bonds between ourselves.
 If the pandemic has taught us anything, it is that we cannot thrive without each other.